 The user interface is pretty simple.
 You’ll most likely not see this again due to the fact that antivirus are designed to perform silently behind the scene.
 Compared with Norton Internet Security, Kaspersky offers 2 additional features – Safe Money and Parental Control.

-As for Parental Control, Microsoft Windows 7 and 8 both comes with really good parental control software.
-Again, I do not see a need for such feature.
+As for Parental Control, Microsoft Windows both comes with really good parental control software.
+Again, I do not see a need for such a feature.
 Perhaps the best parental control is to properly explain to your kids on surfing the internet responsibly.

 As I have mentioned earlier, Kaspersky Internet Security comes with more features than Norton Internet Security.
 Depending on your needs, I won’t be needing any of these features.
-I’ve always believed anti-virus should run on the background silently, even when it managed to detect viruses.
+I’ve always believed antivirus should run in the background silently, even when it managed to detect viruses.

 The quick scan was pretty quick.
 Again, I don’t see a need for any scanning since everything should be automatic.

 This is a basic feature is most antivirus and internet security suite.
 I dare say all, if not most security software are designed from the ground up to consume as little resources as possible while providing ample protection.
-When I launched task manager in Windows, more often than not, Kaspersky occupies the 2nd or 3rd spot in term of memory usage, whereas Norton is way below the list.
+When I launch a task manager in Windows, more often than not, Kaspersky occupies the 2nd or 3rd spot in terms of memory usage, whereas Norton is way below the list.